 For those fortunate enough to gain a place, Brecknock offers a vibrant, ambitious, and supportive learning community in the heart of Camden.
 The school's trajectory under the Brecknock & Torriano Federation, with leadership from Helen Bruckdorfer since 2021, suggests stability and continued development.
 It is a school where high expectations and high support go hand in hand, and where children from all backgrounds are genuinely enabled to succeed.

 Yes.
-Brecknock Primary School is rated Good across all categories by Ofsted (March 2023) and ranks in the top 11% of primary schools nationally for academic performance.
-The school achieves well above national averages in reading, writing, and maths, with 85% of Year 6 pupils reaching the expected standard in all three subjects combined, compared to 62% nationally.
+Brecknock Primary School is rated Good across all categories by Ofsted (March 2023) and ranks 10,755th out of 14,978 primary schools nationally for academic performance.
+In the 2024-25 / 2025 dataset, 50% of Year 6 pupils reached the expected standard in reading, writing, and maths combined.
 Inspectors praised the demanding curriculum, strong behaviour and attitudes, and the respectful, kind environment.
-The school's commitment to inclusion, active citizenship, and wellbeing, alongside its strong academic outcomes, makes it a highly effective community primary.
+The school's commitment to inclusion, active citizenship, and wellbeing remains central to its community primary offer.

 For Reception places (September entry), apply through Camden Council's coordinated admissions process, available at camden.gov.uk/school-admissions-general.
-The deadline is typically mid-January (15 January 2026 for September 2026 entry).
+For September 2027 entry, the deadline is 15 January 2027.
 Late applications are accepted but processed after on-time applications.
 For nursery places (ages 2 to 4), contact the school directly on 020 7485 6334 or email admissions@brecknock.camden.sch.uk to request a Nursery Admissions Form.
 Nursery attendance does not guarantee a Reception place.
 For in-year admissions, complete the school's in-year form and submit it to the school office.
 Open days are held in autumn and spring; contact the school to book a visit.

 Camden Council uses a distance-based allocation system rather than fixed catchment boundaries.
 After priority is given to looked-after children, those with an Education, Health and Care Plan naming the school, and siblings of current pupils, remaining places are allocated by measuring the straight-line distance from home to school.
-The furthest distance offered varies each year depending on the number and location of applicants.
-With a subscription ratio of 2.67 (80 applications for 30 places), competition is intense, and families living very close to the school are most likely to secure a place.
+The furthest distance offered varies each year depending on the number and location of applicants, so families should check Camden's current admissions information for the latest allocation details.
 Living near the school in previous years does not guarantee admission in future cycles.

 Brecknock offers a wide variety of morning, lunchtime, and after-school clubs for pupils in Years 1 to 6, including aerial theatre, woodwork, gardening, sewing, football, art, Mandarin, and Arsenal Double Club.
 Clubs change termly and are organised through the school office.
 The school provides financial support to families who would benefit from club participation but may face cost barriers.
 A free breakfast club is available for children in receipt of free school meal benefit.
 Extended Hours childcare supports working families.
 The school also arranges day trips, residential experiences, and opportunities to compete in inter-school sports festivals.
 Performing arts, including music, drama, dance, and orchestra, feature prominently in the enrichment programme.

-Brecknock Primary delivers strong results.
-In the most recent Key Stage 2 assessments, 85% of Year 6 pupils achieved the expected standard in reading, writing, and maths combined (national average 62%), and 37% reached the higher standard (national average 8%).
-In reading, 97% met the expected standard and 55% achieved the high score.
-Average scaled scores were 110 in reading, 107 in maths, and 108 in grammar, punctuation, and spelling (100 is the expected standard).
-The school ranks 1,628th nationally out of more than 15,000 ranked primary schools, placing it in the top 11% in England and 15th in Camden.
-Ofsted rated progress in maths as excellent, and progress in reading and writing as above average.
+In the 2024-25 / 2025 Key Stage 2 dataset, 50% of Year 6 pupils achieved the expected standard in reading, writing, and maths combined, and 10% reached the higher standard.
+In reading, 70% met the expected standard and 20% achieved the high score.
+Average scaled scores were 104 in reading, 104 in maths, and 107 in grammar, punctuation, and spelling (100 is the expected standard).
+The school ranks 10,755th nationally out of 14,978 ranked primary schools for academic outcomes and 36th in Camden.

 Get in touch with the school directly